FerdinandBujanowski/cog-sup-s1-coding-competition/README.md

 ## The `setup_board()` method:

-As you can see from the method signature, this method needs to return a list of (string, int, boolean)-tuples, each tuples representing the position and orientation of one of the players ships.
+As you can see from the method signature, this method needs to return a list of (string, int, boolean)-tuples, each tuple representing the position and orientation of one of the players ships.
 There are **five ships** in total (of lengths 2, 3, 3, 4 and 5, respectively), so the returned list needs to be of length 5.
 The tuple at position i in the list corresponds to the position / orientation of ship i.

 1. The first element of the tuple corresponds to the **y-coordinate** of one end of the given ship (capital letter from A to J).
 2. The second element of the tuple corresponds to the **x-coordinate** of that same end of the given ship (integer from 1 to 10 included).